Research

 This trial is the first-ever phase 3 clinical trial to be offered to people with MND in New Zealand, across multiple locations.

 Research teams in Bay of Plenty, Wellington, Christchurch and Dunedin have elected to participate in this trial.
-There are 20 places (approximately 5 per centre) available for MND New Zealand clients.
-Dr Alan Stanley, Hawkes Bay neurologist and MND New Zealand Council member will be the New Zealand Principal Investigator for this trial.
+There are 20 places (approximately 5 per centre) available for MND NZ clients.
+Dr Alan Stanley, Hawkes Bay neurologist and MND NZ Board member will be the New Zealand Principal Investigator for this trial.

 To be eligible for this trial, participants must be on the NZ MND Registry, reside in one of the four site locations – BOP, Wellington, Christchurch and Dunedin and meet the inclusion criteria set by the trial.